Max Muncy Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 28th in MLB.
+- The Nationals pitching staff is 28th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Nationals' 4.40 team ERA ranks 19th among all MLB pitching staffs.
+- The Nationals have the 21st-ranked team ERA across all league pitching staffs (4.46).

-- The Nationals rank 22nd in baseball in home runs given up (67 total, 1.2 per game).

-- The Nationals will send Irvin (1-2) to make his sixth start of the season.
-He is 1-2 with a 5.32 ERA and 19 strikeouts in 22 2/3 innings pitched.
+- Nationals pitchers combine to surrender 70 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- In his last outing on Thursday against the San Diego Padres, the right-hander threw four innings, allowing two earned runs while surrendering two hits.
+- The lefty's last appearance came on Saturday against the Kansas City Royals, when he threw 6 1/3 innings, surrendering six earned runs while giving up seven hits.

-- The 26-year-old has amassed a 5.32 ERA and 7.8 strikeouts per nine innings across five games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.